 In this article, we are going to see the considerations when the IT team makes a choice of Windows server.

 Windows Server Considerations

 - The organization’s IT team resources are expertise in Microsoft Windows Server side technology.
 When they are more comfortable in configuring and setting up the server using the user interface.
-For linux based platforms, one should be expert at using the command line window for configurations and set up.
+For Linux-based platforms, one should be an expert at using the command line window for configurations and setup.

-- Server sizing and licensing requirements of organization’s clients and vendors are inline with Windows based platforms.
+- Server sizing and licensing requirements of the organization’s clients and vendors are in line with Windows-based platforms.

 - Microsoft Support staff and services are better in terms of Service Level Agreement (SLAs) to resolve issues in the production environment.
-In case of Linux based distributions, the team needs to resolve the issues themselves with minimal IT support.
+In the case of Linux-based distributions, the team needs to resolve the issues themselves with minimal IT support.

 Let us see the advanced features of Windows servers (2016 / 2019).

-To get more details on Windows server, you can go to https://www.microsoft.com/en-in/windows-server.
+To get more details on the Windows server, you can go to https://www.microsoft.com/en-in/windows-server.

 Running scripts is a routine task performed by the app deployment team, server admin or network admin of the IT team.